CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/Performance-Opt/performance-optimization.md

 ![Scaling Plot for C5n.9xlarge (18cpu/node) and C5n.18xlarge Compute Nodes (36cpu/node](../../qa_plots/scaling_plots/Scaling_C5n9xlarge_C5n18xlarge.png)

 Note, the following plot shows the timings for many configuration options listed in the table above for the c5n.18xlarge cluster.
-Eventually, the options such as running with no hyperthreading, using SBATCH --exclusive, and placement enabled, resulted in the fastest timings.
+Running with no hyperthreading, using SBATCH --exclusive, and placement enabled, resulted in the fastest timings.
 The run script and yaml settings used for the c5n.9xlarge were all fixed to use the configuration options that were optimized for running CMAQ on the cluster.
 Benchmark runs to determine the impact on performance when linking the input data using the lustre file system or copying the data and using the /shared ebs volume for I/O.

 ## Total Time and Cost versus CPU Plot for c5n.18xlarge